maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 import scala.compiletime.constValue

-// get the type label from a mirror def labelFromMirror(m: Mirror): String = constValue[m.MirroredLabel]
+// get the type label from a mirror inline def labelFromMirror[A](using m: Mirror.Of[A]): String = constValue[m.MirroredLabel]

-println(labelFromMirror(userMirror)) // prints User
+println(labelFromMirror[User]) // prints User
 ```

 This was pretty easy.
 We just pass our `labelFromMirror` the mirror as an argument and it will use the `constValue`
 function that we discussed before to summon the value from the type level.
+The keyword `inline` is needed here because
+the compiler needs to resolve `constValue` statically at compiletime which `inline` makes possible.

 Summoning the element labels is a little bit more tricky.
 As it is a tuple we need to deconstruct it step by step
 and create a simple `List[String]` out of that by using a recursive function: